antoine-hochart/person_detection/README.md

 1. split the video into frames;
 2. apply a detection model every _K_ frame;
-3. for each frame, interpolate the bounding boxes found by the model if no detection has been run on it;
+3. for each frame where no detection has been run, interpolate the bounding boxes;
 5. draw the bounding boxes found for each frame;
 4. recombine the frames into the final video.